elizabethmcd/metabolisHMM/README.md

 A tool for summarizing the metabolic capabilities and creating phylogenies of a set of genomes based on manually curated marker genes.

+**Note: At the present time, please email me at emcdaniel@wisc.edu for access to metabolic markers, as this is heavly under development and not ready for relase.**

 ## Dependencies and Setup

 - python